 My Observations:

-So as well as being able to select Ristretto, Espresso coffee or Lungo & popping in the relevant pod, you can likewise select Cappuccino or Latte Macchiato, or literally hot milk, and as long as you remembered to put milk in the carafe, the machine will do it for you.
+So as well as being able to select Ristretto, Espresso coffee or Lungo & popping in the relevant pod, you can likewise select Cappuccino or Latte Macchiato, or simply hot milk, and as long as you remembered to put milk in the carafe, the machine will do it for you.

 There are truckloads of Amazon reviews for this machine, largely positive.
-The main gripes if you scroll through the negatives do seem to be able the required cleaning, but to be fair to this machine, I think this is basically what you get with a one-touch milk carafe system.
+The main gripes if you scroll through the negatives do seem to be able the required cleaning, but to be fair to this machine, I think this is just what you get with a one-touch milk carafe system.

 Check Price - Amazon UKCheck Price - Sage Appliances